stblake/psf/README.md

 * A flag to spefify that the dimensions of the arrays are coprime only. diagonal_only = True.
 By default diagonal_only = False.

+If a perfect array is found the array is then checked for the Array Orthogonality Property.
+If so a perfect sequence has been discovered.
+If the array has coprime dimensions then a perfect sequence has been discovered.

 Numerous examples are given in searches.py.